 This is the beginning of dry macular changes.

 Drusen are seen on OCT scanning, which is why the OCT has become the instrument of choice in all hospitals treating macular degeneration.
-This instrument is starting to be seen in Optometric practice also, being in around 10% of Optometry practices throughout the UK.

 It is an invaluable tool in the detection and treatment of AMD in both its forms.
 I use it routinely in eye examinations here.